Gkcloud5/Better-future/Learning/Operating System/Theory Parts/Process synchronization/Deadlock/Deadlock Characteristics.md

 ##### No preemption:

 * Non preemptive means CPU cannot stop executing process
-* In deadlock scenarion CPU should stop process so we shol
+* In deadlock scenario CPU should stop process so mostly OS need to avoid non preemptive scheduling algorithm.
+* reason for it is, incase process have deadlock then we need to terminate a process or need to remove a resources from process, in this thing process should be in preemptive scheduling

+##### Circular Wait:

+* A resource